phamdat721101/algofi/algofi_bot/README.md

 ## Usage

-To start using LeoFi Bot, run the following command:
+To start using AlgoFi Bot, run the following command:

 ```
 npm start
 ```

 This will launch the bot's interface.
-Connect your Aptos wallet when prompted, and you'll be ready to start exploring the world of Aptos DeFi with LeoFi Bot!
+Connect your Aptos wallet when prompted, and you'll be ready to start exploring the world of Aptos DeFi with AlgoFi Bot!

 Here are some example commands you can try: